Co-Parent Communication Scripts That Reduce Fights

 Counter-Proposing

 "Hi [Name].
-Thanks for starting this conversation early — I appreciate it.
+Thanks for starting this conversation early.
 I see it a little differently: I believe [your interpretation, with reference to the agreement].
 Here's what I'd propose as a compromise: [specific plan].
 Would this work for you?
 Let me know by [date]."

-Why both work: They reference the parenting agreement (removing personal opinion from the equation), propose specific plans (times, locations, dates), set deadlines, and leave room for counter-proposals without making the conversation feel like an ultimatum.
+Why both work: They reference the parenting agreement, propose specific plans with times and dates, set deadlines, and leave room for counter-proposals.

 Script 5: Introducing a New Partner